 Don't forget to download it in the UK before you leave, as part of your standard data plan, or via wi-fi.
 Otherwise, you'll pay for data to download it abroad (see Cheap Data Roaming).

-The size of the initial download varies depending on which country it's for, but you can see this before you get it.
+The size of the initial download varies depending on which country it's for and what phone you have, but you can see this before you get it.
 As an example, the Navmii UK app is around 500MB.
+On Android you can download UK and ROI routes, as well as maps of Europe, Asia and Africa - in total it's about 650MB.

 It isn't perfect, but it's got good forum feedback, including "hasn't let me down yet" and "it doesn't always recognise house numbers but it will direct near-perfectly to the bit of the road you need to be on".
 If you try it, please add your feedback.